Separation Anxiety Program

 Caryn Liles was the first Certified Separation Anxiety Trainer (CSAT) in Canada and co-taught the internship program for other Certified Trainers to receive their certification in Separation Anxiety training.
 Meg D'Arcy is a recent graduate of the program (as well as a Jean Donaldson Academy for Dog Trainers graduate!) and is working with many of our separation anxiety cases.

-Separation Anxiety and Isolation Distress are resolvable behaviour challenges – in fact our CSATs boast a 73% success rate thanks to the intensive protocol with frequent support.
-We work with cases all over North America.
+Separation Anxiety and Isolation Distress are resolvable behaviour challenges, especially thanks to our intensive protocol with frequent support.
+We work with cases all over North America and have a tremendous success rate.

 We know exactly how it feels to have a dog who experiences anxiety when left alone - the guilt, frustration, anguish, and helplessness.
 Get in touch with us and let us relieve YOUR symptoms too!